What is Cognitive Behavioral Therapy (CBT)?

 In this technique, a good level of trust should be developed to make sure that the patients are ready to give thoughtful answers to the questions that are directly asked about their beliefs.
 And similarly, the therapist has to have a proper understanding of the beliefs and thought processes of the patients.

-When the issues and causes are known, it is easier to get rid of those.
+When the issues and causes are known, it is easier to get rid of them.

 Cognitive Behavioral Therapy for Eating Disorders